westpoint-robotics/TTCP-AISC-Opposed-AI-Competition/Readme.md

 # ...add and test behaviors
 exit

-# go bach and do more work on it
+# go back and do more work on it
 docker start -ai mydev
 # ...do more work
 exit